- Agoot - grunt

 In the Philippines fish are called isda.
-There are many varieties of fish.
+There are many varieties and kinds of fish.
 The country's tropical climate and coral reefs make its waters located near the center of the Coral Triangle among the richest in marine life anywhere providing a bounty of fresh Philippine seafood and an assortment of tropical fish.
 According to some estimates 5% of the world's reef area is in Philippine waters and the marine fish in the area represent 20% of the total marine fish in the world.

 Fishing is an important source of livelihood for many Filipinos.
 In 1998 around 3% of the country's labor force was involved in the Philippine fishing industry which contributed to about 3.6% of the GDP composition.
 Commercial fishing operations produce most of the catch but a growing percentage comes from aquaculture / mariculture.
 An ordinary Filipino consumes around 98.6 grams of fish or fish products a day making it the primary source of protein in the Filipino diet.
 The Philippines being a predominantly Christian nation, fish are especially popular during Lent.

 The best time to buy fish is early in the morning.
 Philippine fishing boats bring their catch to places like the Navotas Fish Port Complex (the largest in the country) while it is still dark.
 From there fish are distributed to local markets.